 |GM’s Note: Be aware of the improvements.|

 The sorcerer, similar to the cleric, has nineteen dead levels.
 The sorcerer parts from the cleric, however, in that new spells known are gained at every level (which can be considered special abilities in their own right).
 Still, a prestige class that grants +1 level of spellcasting and special abilities at every level makes a minor dead level ability infinitely possible.

-Magical Affinity (Ex): Starting at 2nd level, a sorcerer can identify a certain creature type during an encounter by virtue of inheriting his magical ability from a member of that creature type.
+Magical Affinity (Ex): Starting at 2nd level, a sorcerer can identify a certain creature type during an encounter by virtue of inheriting his magical ability from a member of that creature type, even if the creature’s form or type has changed to something else.
 The type must include at least one creature with an arcane spell-like ability (such as dragon, magical beast, or outsider).
 Once this choice is made, it cannot be reversed.
-The sorcerer gains a +2 bonus on Knowledge (arcana) checks to identify such creature types, but he gains no insight about their special powers or vulnerabilities.
+The sorcerer gains a +2 bonus on checks with the relevant Knowledge skill to identify such creatures, but he gains no insight about their special powers or vulnerabilities.
 See Knowledge on page 78 of the Player’s Handbook.
-Moreover, the sorcerer can make these Knowledge (arcana) checks untrained.
+Moreover, the sorcerer can make these Knowledge checks untrained.
 This bonus increases by +1 for each sorcerer level the character takes after 2nd level.

 Designer’s Note: The magical affinity ability merely allows sorcerers to say, “That’s a dragon!” or “That’s a magical beast!”
 The advantage of this ability surfaces when, for example, a dragon or magical beast assumes a form with a type other than its own.

 |GM’s Note: Be aware of the improvements.|